entropic-dev/entropic/docs/RFCs/package-toml.md

 ##### Aliases

-Aliases can be used to provide short-hand references to longer or unweildy package names.
+Aliases can be used to provide short-hand references to longer or unwieldy package names.
 The only requirement is that they are valid package names and be unique.

 They should point to sub-objects which **MAY** contain the following two keys or **MAY** be the short-hand representation of this data.
 One of these options **MUST** be chosen: